-Nick Viall’s ‘Bachelor’ Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?
+Nick Viall’s ‘Bachelor’: Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?

 “esandoz@xjessikalynn: thanks for recognizing the edit.
 So frustrating”

-Perhaps Liz will meet Luke and/or Chase on Bachelor in Paradise season 4?
+Perhaps Liz will meet Luke and/or Chase on Bachelor in Paradise Season 4.
 One person who left a comment on Liz’s photo was Tanner Tolbert.
-Tanner, the husband of Liz’s good friend Jade Roper, praised Liz for staying true to herself in a touch situation.
+Tanner, the husband of Liz’s good friend Jade Roper, praised Liz for staying true to herself in a tough situation.
 Tanner also encouraged Liz to go on the spin-off show.

 Liz thanked Tanner for his compliment.
 As for whether she’s open to going on the spin-off or perhaps have already even received an offer, she didn’t say.

 According to Jade, her friend Elizabeth “Liz” Sandoz definitely went on the show to meet Nick Viall.
-In a tweet, Jade revealed that she encouraged Liz to join the show after finding out that Nick was going to be the Bachelor and that Liz wanted a second chance with him.
+In a tweet, Jade revealed that she encouraged Liz to join the show after finding out that Nick was going to be the star and that Liz wanted a second chance with him.

 I encouraged her to go on when I found out she wanted to pursue a second chance with Nick.
 No what-if's left before he finds his wife. https://t.co/79h6fhAplU